AlexanderJuestel/pyheatdemand/docs/source/contributing.rst

 Thank you for considering to contribute to PyHeatDemand!

-As PyHD is an open-source and a community-driven project, we need people like you to make the package even better, simpler to use for beginners, and to extend its functionality for more advanced users.
-There are several ways to contribute to PyHD:
+As PyHeatDemand is an open-source and a community-driven project, we need people like you to make the package even better, simpler to use for beginners, and to extend its functionality for more advanced users.
+There are several ways to contribute to PyHeatDemand:

 - Submitting bug report or requests for new features
 - Adding new or expanding existing tutorials and examples